 How to remove the stabilizers in the Dygma Raise and Raise 2

-The stabilizers in the Dygma Raise and Raise 2 are plate-mounted, which means they are clipped onto the top metal plate of the keyboard.
+The Dygma Raise and Raise 2 use plate-mounted stabilizers, which means they are clipped onto the top metal plate of the keyboard.
 Screw-in stabilizers are not compatible with the Raise.

 To remove the stabilizers, you first need to remove the keycaps and switches using the keycap-switch puller.
 You’ll need to use a thin tool to unclip the stabilizers.